OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 * Jira allows users to translate issue types or fields name through Jira User Interface or using external plugins.
 However, there are certain behavioral limitations with such translations, which are listed below:
   * History synchronization will not be maintained for the changes done prior to the last translation, for the translated fields/Link type.
 * OIM does not support projects with `" and \ ` characters in their project names.
 * Jira version 8.7.0 onwards, [user can be anonymized](https://confluence.atlassian.com/adminjiraserver/anonymizing-users-992677655.html).
-So ** {{ spaceName  }}** can't synchronize data of such users based on their information that existed before user was anonymized.
+So ** <code class="expression">space.vars.SITENAME</code>** can't synchronize data of such users based on their information that existed before user was anonymized.
 For example: If a Jira user 'John Doe' was anonymized, Jira will convert its username to an alias such as 'jirauser1001'.
 Hence, email or user-based lookup won't work for user fields with such user value.
 * When R4J plugin is enabled for your project, an additional field named **Path(R4J)** will be available (as a ReadOnly Field) for synchronization.
 Editing this field will be only synchronized to target with Next Update on Issue which modifies Issue's 'Updated'.
-* In Jira, if the project key of the project  [configured for synchronization] has been changed, ** {{ spaceName  }}** server needs to be restarted.
+* In Jira, if the project key of the project  [configured for synchronization] has been changed, ** <code class="expression">space.vars.SITENAME</code>** server needs to be restarted.
 * When Jira is the source system and Jira's deployment mode is **Cloud**:
   * Synchronization of **Child issues** link type is not supported.
     * Reason: API limitation